 (1) Investigator's Report and Testimony.
 Investigator(s) will first present the written investigative report and may give a narrative report of the investigation, and then be subject to questioning by the Complainant, the Respondent and the Hearing Panel.
 The Investigator(s) may also call witnesses who will be subject to questioning by the Investigator, the Complainant, the Respondent and the Hearing Panel.
+The Investigator, the Complainant, the Respondent and the Hearing Panel.
+The Investigator, the Complainant, the Respondent and the Hearing Panel.
 The Investigator may also submit documentary evidence.
 The investigator(s) will remain present during the entire hearing process.